PingThingsIO/btrdb-explained/README.md

 **Efficient Versioning**

 Data is version-annotated to allow queries of data as it existed at a certain time.
-This allows reproducible (idempotent) queries of data that might otherwise change due to newer realtime data coming in.
+This allows reproducible query results that might otherwise change due to newer realtime data coming in.
 Structural sharing of data between versions is done to make this process as efficient as possible.

 ## Implementation Details